Frequently Asked Questions

 Billing FAQs

-ICSA has an annual membership fee which gives you access to all ICSA benefits.
+ICSA has an monthly membership fee which gives you access to all ICSA benefits.
 The subscription fee covers the cost of your event recorder services to continue to function and applies only if a member purchased cameras from ICSA directly.
 The subscription payments must be made in order to access videos, alerts, and other data from the event recorders.
 To remain in compliance with ICSA, you must pay both fees.

 The telematics fee ($30 per truck per month) covers the cost of collecting, integrating, reviewing, analyzing and normalizing disparate data from various camera systems, members' ELD data, and related safety scores.